c2ksoria/personal-finance-front/README.md

 - Individualize the Modal component for create or update new movememt, that is; place it in a separate file as a component to import within the List component; and thus be able to use it from other parts of the code.
 This is in order to obtain better readability and clarity of the code; meeting the standards of the software development industry.

 - Implement registration, login and user authentication; so that many users can keep their own personal records of expenses and income.

+## How to Run

+### Enviroment Variables
+On develop or production mode you must create a few Enviroment Variables with Vite default configuration for it:

+VITE_BACK_HOST, VITE_BACKEND_PORT and VITE_ENVIROMENT, the lastwith "development" or "production" value.

+### Run on Develop

+npm run dev

+### Run on Production

+Use or modify start script